-A technical table will be established as an advisory body and provide a process to better identify current and emerging issues of interest to both parties, support discussion on mining issues, allow for information exchange, facilitate a common understanding, build upon relationships and allow for the collaboration on the resolution of issues identified.
-Joint exploration will take place at the technical table to research and develop mechanisms for capacity building and stewardship of the Anishinabek Nation.
+A technical table has been established as an advisory body to provide a process to better identify current and emerging issues, support discussion on mining issues, allow for information exchange, facilitate a common understanding, build upon relationships and allow for the collaboration on the resolution of issues identified.

 Guide for mining in Anishinabek Nation Territory